definitely-not-owen/find-my-next-place/README.md

 # find-my-next-place

-A small apartment-hunting pipeline that scrapes rental sites, applies a rule filter, asks Claude whether each survivor matches my taste, and pings me on Telegram when it finds something worth a viewing.
+After looking for an apartment the past couple of months, I have determined that it is possibly the worst time in history to try to rent a reasonably-priced place in SF.

-My friend [Gabor wrote a great post](https://gaborcsapo.substack.com/p/what-does-apartment-hunting-in-sf) about doing this for himself in SF.
+This is A small apartment-hunting pipeline that scrapes rental sites, applies a rule filter, asks Claude whether each survivor matches my taste, and pings me on Telegram when it finds something worth a viewing.

-This is my version — same architecture, narrower scope, configurable for any US city, and with a tiny localhost review queue instead of a Telegram-only flow.
+My friend [Gabor wrote a great post](https://gaborcsapo.substack.com/p/what-does-apartment-hunting-in-sf) about doing this for himself; this is my version — same architecture, narrower scope, configurable for any US city, and with a tiny localhost review queue instead of a Telegram-only flow.

-The premise Gabor nailed in his writeup is that **AI is great at surfacing candidates and useless at winning apartments**.
+The key here, and something Gabor nailed in his writeup, is that **AI is great at surfacing candidates and useless at winning apartments**.
 Viewings, applications, and landlord rapport still depend entirely on you showing up.
 This tool aims to do nothing more than save you the hours of refreshing Craigslist.